 2x2 rib: *K2, P2* repeat from * to * ending with a P2

-2. Work stockinette stitch for the next 3.5".
+2. Decrease one stitch by working a k2TOG, knit to the end of the row, 75 stitches.
+Now work stockinette stitch until work measures 3" from end of 2x2 rib.
 Remember that when you work stockinette in the round, you are knitting every round.

 6. When 5 stitches remain on the needles, break the yarn and pull it through the stitches.
 Tighten this circle and weave in the end on the inside of the hat.
 Weave in all other tails.